Daemanic/ST4017CMD/README.md

 ```
 ---

 # [?]
-Required Installation
+Dependencies Installation

-The Python code uses libraries such as Scapy for packet manipulation and Tkinter for UI generation.
+The Python code uses libraries such as ``Scapy`` for packet manipulation and ``Tkinter`` for UI generation.
 Ensure Python3 is installed and check for the libraries by running:
 Using pip:
 ```bash
 pip install scapy tk